19hours/sg-statutes/Acts/Income Tax Act.md

 [21/2003]

-(10) No writing-down allowance under subsection (1) shall be made for any capital expenditure incurred in respect of intellectual property rights acquired after 31st October 2013.
+(10) No writing-down allowance under subsections (1) and (2C) shall be made for any capital expenditure incurred in respect of intellectual property rights acquired after 31st October 2013.

 [27/2009 wef 22/01/2009]